Fix Version/s: None

 Double.val.class), corresponding to the JVM descriptor type

 isPrimitive().
-When preview features are enabled, to align with the language model, this object uses the
+When preview features are enabled, to align with the language model, behaves in most other ways like the value type of class

 double.ref.class), corresponding to the JVM descriptor type